astutespruce/sarp-connectivity/analysis/post/README.md

 Run `analysis/post/extract_summary_stats.py` to generate an overall summary file used by the user interface in the tool.

+### Waterfall networks

+Run `analysis/post/extract_waterfall_networks.py` to extract network statistics from the dams and small barrier network results, which is used to make tiles below.

 ### Vector tiles

 Final tiles for deployment are output to `/tiles`